What to Do If You're Unable to Pay Rent for Your Apartment

 This is the worst-case scenario, and you're right to be a little freaked out if you run into this issue.

-Thankfully, eviction also has rules associated with it and if your landlord tries to evict you illegally, you may be able to have a court case rule in your favor.
+Thankfully, eviction also has associated rules, and if your landlord tries to evict you illegally, you may be able to have a court case rule in your favor.

 An eviction notice needs to be formally served to you.